by M. Dalmonte (2 credits)

 I will not follow a specific book or review, but take inspiration from various sources on the different topics.
 Some useful references are indicated below [in progess].

 Students are expected to have a solid background in quantum statistical mechanics, and should be already familiar with basic concepts in numerical methods (linear algebra basics) and renormalization group theory (either from a high energy or statistical mechanics perspective).
 A partial review of those, including Kadanoff’s RG and numerical RG, will be undertaken at the beginning of the course.
 Basic knowledge of one-dimensional field theories (bosonization, conformal field theories) will be useful but is not required.
 Some knowledge of non-interacting topological insulators might also be helpful (see Giuseppe Santoro’s talk) but is also not required.

 Dates and schedule

 The course will take place in spring.
-I will be made of 10 lectures.
+It will be made of 10 lectures.
 All lectures will be blackboard type.
-Few numerical experiments will be discussed with the help of a projector.
+A few numerical experiments will be discussed with the help of a projector.

 Syllabus [pdf file]

 Part I — setting the stage [2 lectures]: some basics on topological matter.

 - generic features of topological band structures and topological order, and differences;